NoraS418/NoraS418/README.md

 - 📫 How to reach me oyu can reach me on discord: NoraS418#4178
 - I recently added a way to contact me: Twitter: @NoraSimons5

+- I'm slightly becoming BTC maxi so this had to be added.
+I hope you don't hate me now

 let's try to create something cool and offer it to the world.
 Pm opens

 Come and talk to me, I'm fun ;)